Analida's Ethnic Spoon

 If you have never made a chutney before here is an easy recipe to make.
 Marinate a pork tenderloin in some apple cider vinegar, garlic, salt pepper and thyme.
 While marinating you can make the apple chutney.
 This is a simple spicy chutney to make with apple, maple syrup, jalapeno, chopped bacon, shallots, allspice and ginger.
 This chutney brings spicy, salty and sweet flavors served over tender slices of pork loin. #porkloin #chutney #maple #maplesyrup #bacon | ethnicspoon.com

 If you're anything like me, you're probably always looking for new ways to prepare old favorites.
-So, how does pork loin with maple chutney sound?
-What is chutney?
-Well, it's like a relish of Indian origin that is normally made with fruit, vinegar, and some spices.
-Because of its flavor combination, it goes perfect with pork.
+So, how does Pork Loin with Maple Chutney sound?

 a grilled pork loin on a white plate with parsley garnish and a bowl of roasted potatoes with cutlery above

-This sweet and spicy chutney is made with apples, bacon, jalapeño peppers, shallots, spices, and of course maple syrup.
-Did you know maple syrup recipes extend beyond breakfast?
+This sweet and spicy chutney is made with apples, bacon, jalapeño peppers, shallots, spices, and of course, maple syrup.
+The result?
+A rich topping that turns simple pork loin into an unforgettable dish.

 a bowl of chutney in focus with maple syrup in back